 The classrooms and offices are updated with technology-supported classrooms and learning environments.
 The Center provides study areas, student lounges and vending machines for student convenience, although no cafeteria.
-The Center is in close proximity to eating places, bookstores, and available parking.
+Public eating places, bookstores and parking are available nearby.

-Programs of Study Undergraduate
+Programs of Study

-Bachelor of Arts in Multidisciplinary Studies Bachelor of Science in Human Services Early Education & Care (concentration)
+Bachelor of Arts in Multidisciplinary Studies Bachelor of Science in Human Services Bachelor of Science in Management Studies Early Education & Care (concentration)